-The Brattle Report on which DNCP relied assumed "two turbines at one site to capture savings from economies of scale."18 DNCP also made further adjustments to the data to reflect additional economies of scale related to its electrical and gas interconnection costs to correspond to a four-unit rather than a two-unit site.
+In their initial filings, the Utilities utilized economies of scale for the construction of four CTs on the same site.
+DEC and DEP stated that the EPRI data they utilized included both economies of scale and scope for a four-unit site.
+They further stated that they excluded economies of scope by eliminating the assumption that four CTs were contracted under a single EPC contract simultaneously at the same site.
+Instead, they assumed that they could purchase at least two turbines at the same time to be placed at different locations within their various service territories.
+The Brattle Report on which DNCP relied assumed "two turbines at one site to capture savings from economies of scale."8 DNCP also made further adjustments to the data to reflect additional economies of scale related to its electrical and gas interconnection costs to correspond to a four-unit rather than a two-unit site.

-The Public Staff did not take exception to the assumptions with regard to economies of scope or scale applied by the Utilities.
-NCSEA and SACE, however, both filed comments stating that the Utilities misapplied the Commission's directive with regard to economies of scale.
+NCSEA and SACE both filed comments stating that the Utilities misapplied the Commission's directive with regard to economies of scope.
 NCSEA noted that DEC's and DEP's calculation assumes the construction of four units at two sites, relying on the EPRI 2 x 2-unit site data.
 NCSEA stated:

 Rather than starting with the 2-unit data or the 4-unit data, ...
-DEC and DEP could have started with the EPRI and B&M 1-unit data and adjusted those cost estimates downward to reflect the estimated impact of economies of scale within the categories for which DEC and DEP assert that such economies are realized - the cost of land, site preparation work, roads, buildings and structures, as well as general plant facilities."19
+DEC and DEP could have started with the EPRI and B&M 1-unit data and adjusted those cost estimates downward to reflect the estimated impact of economies of scale within the categories for which DEC and DEP assert that such economies are realized - the cost of land, site preparation work, roads, buildings and structures, as well as general plant facilities.